Aarception/Mo-information-security-portfolio/README.md

         First Mover Privilege & the Capital Asset-class Consideration is The 🗝 to Trust Infrastructure

 The institution's designed response will be dignified.
-Tomorrow a choice will be made that concludes this transitional phase.
+Today a choice will be made that concludes this transitional phase.

 Potentially Emergent Insight: Extraordinary depth and range and scale.